wallymathieu/assertfail/_posts/2015-08-27-Build-tools-and-package-managers.md

 ### The Cake is alive?

 There are many different c# build tools.
 The most popular right now looks to be [Cake](https://github.com/cake-build/cake).
 You don't have to install cscript in order to [Cake](https://github.com/cake-build/cake) or [Nake](https://github.com/yevhen/Nake), but can download a .net exe from NuGet.
 You can use this exe to execute build script files.
 [Sake](https://github.com/sakeproject/sake) is installed via chocolatey.
-Cake looks more mature now, so it can be an option for developers mostly familiar with c#.

-I've not tried Cake that much, so I don't know how well it handles under mono.
+Cake-files are actually a different language: a superset of c#.
+This means that visual studio and monodevelop etc wont work as expected.
+It will let you write build scripts in a c#-y syntax.